choushen/py-sdet-challenge-2/README.md

 - Test execution is kept separate from the API logic
 - Test data is stored externally
 - Common utilities are under a separate module
-- .evn file is used for environment configuration
+- .env file used for environment management and configuration

 ## **Setup Instructions**